Chidambara Chandrasekaran

 Chidambara Chandrasekaran (1911–2000) was noted Indian demographer and statistician, was educated in India, UK and the US.
-He graduated from Morris College, Nagpur, with a B.Sc. degree, followed by a M.Sc. degree from the Nagpur University, and a PhD degree in Statistics from University College London in 1938.
+He graduated from Morris College, Nagpur, with a B.Sc. degree, followed by a M.Sc. degree from the Nagpur University, and a PhD degree in statistics from University College London in 1938.
 He was also awarded an MPH degree from Johns Hopkins School of Hygiene and Public Health in 1947.

 Note that in some publications his name is spelled as "Chandra Sekar".

 He was related to two Nobel Prize winners: C. V. Raman was his uncle and Subrahmanyan Chandrasekhar was his cousin.

 Professional career

 He worked for the United Nations and World Bank in various capacities.
-He was elected as the President of International Union for the Scientific Study of Population (IUSSP) and served in this position from 1969–73.
+He was elected as the President of International Union for the Scientific Study of Population (IUSSP) and served in this position from 1969 to 1973.

 He held academic position at various Indian universities.
-He was a Professor of Biostatistics at the All India Institute of Hygiene and Public Health, (then a part of the University of Calcutta), from 1941-8 and 1954-8.
-This was followed by a stint as the Director of the Demographic Training and Research Centre, Mumbai (later renamed as the International Institute for Population Sciences) from 1959-64.
+He was a professor of biostatistics at the All India Institute of Hygiene and Public Health, (then a part of the University of Calcutta), from 1941 to 1948 and 1954–8.
+This was followed by a stint as the director of the Demographic Training and Research Centre, Mumbai (later renamed as the International Institute for Population Sciences) from 1959 to 1964.